Kacaba77/chia-go-w/readme.md

 This is because Chris asked for it like he didn't think I'd actually do it.
 Well I sure showed him.

-This is a library for interacting with crypto market APIs using a datasource of your choosing.
+This is a library for interacting with crypto statistics APIs using a datasource of your choosing.
+There are Go API clients for many crypto APIs; this specific one is just meant to be as convenient as possible for interacting with multiple different supported APIs at one time.
 Currently supported datasources are:
  * CoinMarketCap
  * Nomics
+ * CoinGecko

+ NOTE: This library is missing many functions from each of the datasource APIs it supports.
+It's likely that functions will be added at an as-needed basis.

 ## Usage